 Sciatica is a common cause of lower back pain.
-However, the pain occurs because of pinching or irritation of the sciatic nerve.
+However, the pain occurs because of the pinching or irritation of the sciatic nerve.
 Though sciatica pain may resolve on its own with at-home care, if you have severe or chronic sciatica symptoms, Ankur Patel, DO, RPH, and the team at Southern Pain and Spine can help.
 They take a comprehensive and conservative approach to sciatica, providing treatments to restore health and ease pain.
-Call the office in Gainesville, Georgia, or request a referral online today.
+Call the office in Gainesville, Jasper, Fayetteville, or Athens, Georgia, or book online today.

 Sciatica is a type of nerve pain.
 It occurs from compression, pinching, or irritation of your sciatic nerve.